Friday, February 24, 2017

 "....By the time I was 19 years old, I came to view awareness not as a gift, but as a curse." - Guy McPherson, ecologist and revolutionist.

-The theme of this blog over the more-than decade it has existed is reality; the realities that exist, that overlap, and those realities in which we choose to exist.
+The theme of this blog over the more-than a decade existence is reality; the realities that exist, that overlap, and those realities in which we choose to exist.

 Reality is like multiverses; there are many.
 One of the past, one of the future, and the combination of these which is the present.
 Is there one reality?
 Yes and no (the typical biologist's response to questions).